dantrel1990/ticket-life-cycle-examples/README.md

 <img src="https://i.imgur.com/erhiMEq.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is example of it support helping to resolve a open ticket and close it out.
+Above is an example of its support helping to resolve an open ticket and close it out.
 <p/>
 <br />